SpiritAxolotl/Daily-Hiatus-Journal/README.md

 # Daily Hiatus Journal
 Hey!
 Spax here.
-This repository is meant to act as proof of me still existing for people who only know me online, as well as a bit of a daily reflection for myself about what I accomplished that day.
+This repository is meant to act as proof of me still existing for people who only know me online, as well as a bit of a daily reflection for myself about what I accomplished each day.

 I don't know how often I'll use this repository (honestly I hope it's only this once) but I'll explain the reason for my current hiatus here: